d4ndox/mnp/README.md

 ## Command line option:

-mnp is called from monero-wallet-rpc --tx-notify.
+mnp is called from monero-wallet-rpc --tx-notify or some other source.

 ```bash
 Usage: mnp [OPTION] [TXID]